LukasKnuth/lknuth.dev/content/writings/design_technical_interview.md

 <li>{{< ref-boring.inline >}}We try to make our systems <a href='/writings/delightfully_boring'>Delightfully Boring</a> - candidates should be pragmatic{{< /ref-boring.inline >}}</li>
 <li>{{< ref-process.inline >}}Our processes aren't settled yet and are subject to change - candidates must be able to adapt and share their own insights{{< /ref-process.inline >}}</li>
 <li>{{< ref-learn.inline >}}Candidates must be willing to learn on the job - we don't require in-depth prior knowledge of our tech stack{{< /ref-learn.inline >}}</li>
-<li>{{< ref-pair.inline >}}We pair on complex things and ask colleagues to challenge our ideas{{< /ref-pair.inline >}}</li>
+<li>{{< ref-pair.inline >}}We pair on the bigger problems - both to tackle complexity and to challenge each others solutions{{< /ref-pair.inline >}}</li>
 <li>{{< ref-high-vantage.inline >}}The backend team makes big decisions autonomously - we need people that can discuss ideas from a high vantage-point and not get bogged down in details{{< /ref-high-vantage.inline >}}</li>
 <li>{{< ref-ideas.inline >}}We value engineers who bring their own thoughts and ideas - not code monkeys that simply do what they're told{{< /ref-ideas.inline >}}</li>
 </ul>

 Each point should be general enough to avoid specifics, yet clear enough to feel tangible.
-This will vary depending on the company and work you do.
+The exact degree of "specific" will depend on your companies situation.
-If you are working for an Agile consultancy for example, the specific agile methodology is probably more important to you.
+For example, if you are a Flutter consultancy, experience specifically with Flutter is likely important to you.

 Don't be fooled, it took quite a while to distill everything down to just the list above.
 This is also not a job for one person alone.